seud0nym/tch-gui-unhide/extras/README.md

 4. Now you can delete `tch-gui-unhide-xtra.wireguard`

 ## tch-gui-unhide-xtra.wlassoclist
-Can be installed on a Technicolor device acting as a wireless Access Point to enable the main Technicolor router (running tch-gui-unhide) to query it and correctly report devices connected via Wi-Fi, rather than showing them as Ethernet connections.
+Can be installed on a Technicolor device acting as a Wi-Fi Access Point (via a wired Ethernet connection) to enable the main Technicolor router (running tch-gui-unhide) to query it and correctly report devices connected via Wi-Fi, rather than showing them as Ethernet connections.
 #### Firmware Applicability
 All
 #### Prerequisites